-The same is true for complexity—now and then, it might be functional, but make sure that any time it’s used, you’re willing to risk losing your audience’s focus on your message.
+The same is true for complexity—now and then, it might work, but make sure that any time that you use it, you’re willing to risk losing your audience’s focus on your message.

 That’s really the best word to describe metaphorical and complex design types in visual storytelling: risky.
 They’re not impossible to use, but they do add some concerning variables.

 Literal and simple image designs, by contrast, are far more reliably functional.
 That’s why at TruScribe, we embrace simplicity in particular.
 Our key concern is your viewers’ engagement with, and retention of, your message, and our designs flow from that concern.

 What kind of designs, of the four above, do you think sound most effective?
 Do you think metaphor can be as effectively as literal representation?
 Do you agree that simplicity is a smart way to design, or do you have a reason to favor complexity?
 How do you ensure that your viewers retain your message?